-Copyright (c) 2021 IETF Trust and the persons identified as the document authors.
+Copyright (c) 2022 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents publication of this document.
-Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
-Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents respect to this document.
+Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.

-(https://trustee.ietf.org/license-info) in effect on the date of
+(https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+Please review these documents carefully, as they describe your rights and restrictions with